Image of an avocado producer displaying his produce

 Implementation and assessment process

-• PFA compliance is assessed annually by an independent third-party – either a GLOBALG.A.P. approved CB or VB
+• PFA compliance is assessed annually by an independent third-party – either a PFA approved VB or CB.

-• A successful assessment results in a letter of conformance valid for one year
+• A successful VB/CB assessment results in a letter of conformance valid for one year.

-• The CB/VB is responsible for uploading the assessment report and maintaining the accuracy of producer data in the GLOBALG.A.P.
-IT systems
+• The VB/CB is responsible for uploading the assessment report and maintaining the accuracy of producer data in the GLOBALG.A.P.
+IT systems.

-• Producers must undergo an on-site assessment each year as part of the renewal process
+• Producers will be assessed annually as part of the renewal process.

 Which documents are required?

-• General rules: Rules that define how the certification process works, from the scope of the respective standard to the audit process and audit requirements.
+• GLOBALG.A.P. general rules: Rules that define how the verification process works, from the scope of the respective PFA level to the assessment process.

-• Checklist: The full list of standard criteria as used by CB/VB auditors, enabling producers to perform a self-assessment in preparation for the on-site assessment.
+• Checklist: The full list of PFA level requirements as used by VB/CB assessors, enabling producers to perform a self-assessment in preparation for the on-site VB/CB assessment.

 Which version of PFA is currently valid?

-The PFA FAQs contain more information on documents, certification renewal, and more.
+The FAQ contains more information on documents, assessment renewal, and more.

 Image of a verification body auditor conducting a farm assessment